 Being persistent means not giving up when things keep going wrong.
 It is committing to your goals until you succeed.

-Persistence means working for your dreams with pin-point focus.
-You won’t and cannot get distracted; and you believe that each failure you get just takes you one-step closer to success.
+Persistence means working for your dreams with a pin-point focus.
+You won’t and cannot get distracted, and you believe that each failure you get just takes you one step closer to success.